Many factors can prevent a PDF from opening in Adobe Reader or Acrobat, including these:

 Issue: PDFs created from non-Adobe products don't always comply with the complete PDF specification, and therefore do not open in Reader or Acrobat.
 In addition, earlier versions of Reader or Acrobat are not as strict as newer versions in their compliance to PDF standards.
 So even though you could open a particular PDF in an older version of the app, you may not be able to open it in the latest version.

 Solution: If you downloaded the PDF from the Web or received it in an email, download the PDF again or ask the sender to resend it.
-Copy the file directly to your hard drive, rather than a thumb (portable) or network drive.
+Copy the file directly to your hard drive, rather than to a thumb (portable) or network drive.
 Then, open the new copy directly from your hard drive.

 If you've determined the PDF is not damaged or non-compliant, try the following steps to ensure that Reader or Acrobat is up to date and not damaged:

 - Update to the latest "dot" release (from 15.006 to 15.008, for example).